The Good News from Election Night 2024

 The presidential election of Nov 5, 2024 came as a bitter disappointment to those fearing a second Trump administration.
 Part of the concern was the supposition that bodily autonomy would be further alienated by an overreaching government.
 In fact, if one looks past the top line numbers of Trump vs Harris, the clarion message was that bodily autonomy trumped party allegiance by a country mile.

 Let us examine what has happened state by state since the Dobbs v Jackson Women's Health Organization decision on the last day of the 2022 term.
-Since then in all seven states where measures on aboriton have been on the ballot, the vote was decisviely in favor of maintaining, if not expanding, abortion rights by enshrining such a right into the constituon, or conversely defeating a measure to prohibit or limit abortions ( California, Kansas, Kentucky, Michigan, Montana and Vermont in 2022 and Ohio in 2023).
-It is noteworhty that of the seven Kansas, Kentucky, Montana and Ohio are deep red states where Donald Trump would easily prevail in the Nov 2024 election.
+Since then in all seven states where measures on abortion have been on the ballot, the vote was decisviely in favor of maintaining, if not expanding, abortion rights by enshrining such a right into the constitution, or conversely defeating a measure to prohibit or limit abortions ( California, Kansas, Kentucky, Michigan, Montana and Vermont in 2022 and Ohio in 2023).
+It is noteworthy that of the seven states, Kansas, Kentucky, Montana and Ohio are deep red states where Donald Trump would easily prevail in the Nov 2024 election.
 Blue states were equally quick to vote such protections; New York, Oregon and New Jersey had earlier enshrined reproductive right freedoms in their constitutions.

-On election night 2024, there were ballot measures in 10 states on the issue of amending the state constitution to protect the right to an abortion.
+On election night 2024, there were ballot measures in 10 states on the issue of amending the state constitution to protect (or alienate) the right to an abortion.
 Such measures were approved in seven (Arizona, Colorado, Maryland, Missouri, Montana, Nevada and New York).
-The proposal in Flordia to add a right to abortion failed to meet the 60% threshold for a constutional amendment, but was approved by 57% of the electorate.
+The proposal in Flordia to add a right to abortion failed to meet the 60% threshold for a constutional amendment, but was approved by 57%.
 In Nebraska, the Right to Abortion Initiative was voted down by the narrow margin of 51.2% to 48.8% (22,004 votes out of 913,866 cast) while a competing Voter Inittiaive to ban abortions after the first trimester passed 55% to 45%).
 A vote to amend South Dakota's draconian prohibition on all abortions failed 58.59% to 41.41%.

 Harris vs Abortion RIght

-In total voter intiatives on abortion have been approved in 14 of the 17 times when the voters, instead of their elected officials, were allowed to opine on the topic.
+In total,voter intiatives on abortion have been approved in 14 of the 17 times when the voters, instead of their elected officials, were allowed to opine on the topic.

 What does this have to do with the Right to Die?